-The fastest way for a married couple to split in Nevada is for both spouses to file a joint petition for divorce in Nevada.
-Another term for this is an “uncontested divorce” or “two-signature divorce.”
+The fastest way for a married couple to get divorced in Nevada is for both spouses to file a joint petition for divorce.
+Another term for this is an

-If everything goes smoothly, the Nevada divorce may be granted in as little as 10 days.
+If everything goes smoothly, a Nevada divorce may be granted in as little as 10 days.
 (Though it may take longer depending on the court’s schedule.)

 Meanwhile, contested divorces can drag on for months or sometimes longer.
-The parties need to ask themselves whether the assets they are fighting over are really worth the time and expense of fighting over them.
+You need to ask yourself whether the assets you are fighting over are really worth the time and expense of fighting over them.

 Definition of Joint Petitions in Nevada

-When a couple agrees on every aspect of their divorce, they can file a joint petition that spells out their terms regarding:
+When you and your spouse agree on every aspect of your divorce, you can file a joint petition that spells out your terms regarding:

 - division of liabilities and debts